-If you are an Instrumentation Electrician, a lot of opportunities will be available to you, especially in the mining industry where dealing with process automation is daily routine.
-If you have the right qualifications, motivation and the willingness to learn about this industry you will probably make it as a mining Inlec.
+If you are an Instrumentation Electrician, a lot of opportunities will be available to you, especially in the mining industry where dealing with process automation is a daily routine.
+If you have the right qualifications, motivation and willingness to learn about this industry you will probably make it as a mining Inlec.
 It is also important to have good references from your previous employment experiences or your trainer.
 Keep looking on employment websites and ask around.
-In many cases word of mouth can help.
-Apart from the technical knowledge I hate to say this but more often than not “it’s not what you know but who you know”
+In many cases, word of mouth can help.
+Apart from the technical knowledge, I hate to say this but more often than not “it’s not what you know but who you know”

-Don’t be disheartened and keep at it as eventually you will get a break.
+Don’t be disheartened and keep at it as eventually, you will get a break.
 Make sure to have the following tickets ready when the day comes

 Unrestricted Electrical License